 To make sure all the planned content has visual support, many video journalists use a two-column approach for scriptwriting, placing text in one column and a description of visuals in the other.
 Some journalists also drop screenshots in with their descriptions to reinforce writing to the visuals.
 To hone your scriptwriting sensibilities, study videos you admire and analyze scripts to understand a video’s structure.

-In the following video for Science, Kelso Harper explains how NASA’s Perseverance rover is scouring the Red Planet for signs of ancient life.
+In a video for Science, Kelso Harper explains how NASA’s Perseverance rover is scouring the Red Planet for signs of ancient life.
 Check out Harper’s script, which shows the pairing of her narration with her video’s visuals.

 Be careful not to bog down the beginning of videos with background and context; instead, showcase the best clip with accompanying text or audio to explain what viewers are seeing.
 “In the first couple of seconds, you have to have a visual that pops,” says Clarissa Wei, a freelance journalist and video producer based in Taipei, Taiwan.
 That visual lede should hook the viewer and set the story in motion.
 Once you’ve captured the audience’s interest, you can dive into what the researchers did, why it matters, and what comes next.